 The Chaga mushroom is scientifically known as Inonotus obliquus.
 It is a fungus that is found primarily on birch trees and prefers colder climates, such as Siberia, Russia, Northern Canada and Northern Europe.
 In Russia it grows on birch, alder, beech and some other hardwood trees.
 It is also known as black mass, cinder conk, birch canker polypore, sterile conk trunk rot and clinker polypore.
 Chaga is a Russian name, and in England and Canada it is called the sterile conk tree rot of birch.
 It has also been referred to as Fuscoporia obliqua in the literature.
 Chaga is a parasite of birch, but is saprobic upon the death of a tree, leading to white rot.

-In appearance, the Chaga mushroom resembles a lump of burnt charcoal, but it is orange inside.
+In appearance, Chaga is an exotic looking mushroom.
+It resembles a lump of burnt charcoal, but it is orange inside.
 The black appearance is due to the vast amount of melanin and results in a mycelium mass.
 The Chaga mushroom may be considered ugly but it is known to have a wide array of potential health benefits and as such has been in use for centuries in parts of Asia and Siberia.
 It is now gaining popularity in the western world for these health effects as more and more people turn to natural products and manipulate their properties for medicinal purposes.
 When being hosted by trees other than birch, Inonotus obliquus may take on a different appearance.

 Chaga Mushroom Identification and Description